Faith-Gray/fgray96/README.md

 I'm putting more of a focus on documentation on my projects going forward.

 Please reach out for anything and everything.
 I'd love to collaborate.

+I am officially on the serach for open source projects to contriute to.
+Please reach out if you have something I could help with!